Use of Are: Questions about Profession

 Formation of a question

-Here are some examples.
+Here are the question forms of the sentences.
 The formation is as above.

 Have a look-